~ Game Programming ~

 #5)

-Effectively articulate game design elements and mechanics across disciplines utilizing written and verbal communication skills.
+Effectively articulate game design elements and mechanics across disciplines utilizing

 Project Wardog